Trauma-Aware Port Phillip

 Trauma-Aware Port Phillip (TAPP) is a community-led, evidence-informed project designed to strengthen resilience and reduce the impact of trauma and shame in our community.
 We believe that being trauma-aware is the first step to creating a safer, more inclusive Port Phillip for everyone.

-A trauma-aware community understands that trauma is common and can affect anyone, whether it’s the people we support, our colleagues, or ourselves.
-It helps us notice signs of trauma and think differently about what someone might be going through.
-This awareness can change the way we work and relate to each other.
-It can help reduce fear, shame, and judgement, and supports emotional safety and wellbeing for all.
+A trauma-aware community understands that trauma is common and can affect anyone: the people we support, our colleagues, our family, or ourselves.
+Trauma-awareness helps us think differently about what someone might be going through.
+It can change the way we relate to ourselves and others to reduce fear, shame, and judgement.

 Purpose and aims